MODLanguage/java-interpreter/README.md

 # Minimal Object Description Language (MODL) Interpreter
-This Java interpreter is based on the [MODL ANTLR4 Grammar](https://github.com/MODLanguage/grammar-antlr4) and the [MODL Specification](http://www.modl.uk).
+This Java interpreter is based on the [MODL Specification](http://www.modl.uk).

 There are several ways the interpreter can be used: